OperationCode/operationcode_old_site/CONTRIBUTING.md

   You are now ready for the actual **Operation Code** code base.

   * The common practice is to make a copy of the GitHub repository you want to work on (known as `forking` the repo), make your changes, and then request to merge those changes back into the project (known as a `pull request`).
   * Forking a repo is done through GitHub's web UI.
-It can be found in the top right corner of the [Operation Code](https://github.com/OperationCode/operationcode) GitHub page.
+It can be found in the top right corner of the **Operation Code**'s [GitHub](https://github.com/OperationCode/operationcode) page.

   * The following commands will pull down the source code, and install the necessary dependencies:
   * Make sure to replace `[YOUR-GITHUB-NAME]` with your GitHub name.  (example: https://github.com/iserbit/operationcode.git)